roman-oberenkowski/smartcards/LabTpmWin.md

 9. Open run dialog (WIN+R), type `tpm.msc`
 10. Click `Clear the TPM`, read (there won't be another chance), press apprioprate button.
 11. The device restarts, how did it ask you to prove user presence?
 (VM-none)
+12. Try to login again using your certificate.
-12. Open device manager again, is something wrong?
+13. Open device manager again, is something wrong?
 Why?
-13. How to restore it?
+14. How to restore it?